centre-for-virus-research/CVR-VBG-2023/docs/Transcriptomics.md

 Then you will get the output files: **gene.bubble.pdf**, **gene.SigReactome.xls**.
 The pdf file is the figure of the top 20 pathways enrichment of our significant DE genes.
 The xls file is the table of details of all the pathways (with P-value < 0.05) of our significant DE genes.

 **Bonus1**:
-Could you use any of visulization softwareto visualize your BAM file?
+Could you use any of visulization tools to visualize your aligned SAM/BAM file?

 **Bonus2**:
 You have done trimming and references alignment for the sample **IFNb01.fastq**, could you please also run trimming and references alignment on five other samples?
 You could do it by command line, but we prefer to write it with a bash script (e.g. Loop, or Input arguments) to do it.